How To Harvest Romaine Lettuce

 Use these techniques to produce lettuce from a purchased plant:

-• Put this stem portion that has been cut off in a bowl of water that is only about half an inch deep.
+• Put the cut-off stem portion in a bowl of water only about half an inch deep.

 • Place this near grow lights or on your windowsill.